climaxmba/online-bookstore/README.md

 4. On the navbar (or menu for mobile users), click cart.
 5. Click **PROCEED TO CHECKOUT**.
 6. Follow the steps on the checkout page and place your order.
-> PS: This is jus a demo project, you're not really buying books.
+> PS: This is just a demo project, you're not really buying books.

 ### Working with wishlist
 Each book item has a star icon, it allows you to add and remove the book from wishlist.